-REQUIEM FOR COUNTY GAUL-

 and that your pitchforks have gone out of style.

-your new toy is a gas
+new toy is a gas

 fills the air with poison tacks